Baking with Docker

 # If you're importing for the second time after already trying again but failing, you can use `--force` to force the import.

-BLS (i.e. bip) signatures are designed to offer greater flexibility and scalability for certain applications compared to the default ED25519 algorithm.
+ℹ️ BLS Signatures: BLS (i.e. bip) signatures offer greater flexibility and scalability for certain applications compared to the default ED25519 algorithm.

-Putting the baker on a non-default derivation path provides an additional layer of security for your baker at the cost of extra complexity for you.
+💡 TIP: Security: Putting the baker on a non-default derivation path provides an additional layer of security at the cost of extra complexity.
 Make sure your setup is clearly documented for your own records.

-The watermark is simply a record of the lack block number your ledger helped to bake or attest.
-If you’re setting up a brand new device that’s not been used for baking before, there is no need to alter the default command above.
+• If setting up a brand new device not used for baking before, no need to alter the default command

 (Option 2 - INSECURE) Import Soft key to TezBake signer